7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Azure-Disks.md

 	- Windows - Bitlocker
 	- Linux - DM-Crypt

-Azure Private Links to ensure traffic between Zure disk and Vms within the Microsoft network
+Azure Private Links to ensure traffic between Zure disk and VMs within the Microsoft network

 Azure Backup can be used to create a backup job with time-based backups and backup retention policies